tbadings/best-effort-rmdps/ReadMe.md

-This repository contains the code to reproduce the experiments presented in the AAAI 2026 submission with the title:
+This repository contains the code to reproduce the experiments presented in the paper with the title:

     "Best-Effort Policies for Robust Markov Decision Processes"

 ## Installation
 After downloading this folder onto your machine, please run the following steps to install the required dependencies.
+We have tested the code base Python version 3.12.

 ### 1. Install PRISM